By Daniel P. Elkins, Mission and Installation Contracting Command Public Affairs OfficeNovember 26, 2019

 JOINT BASE SAN ANTONIO-FORT SAM HOUSTON, Texas (Nov.
 26, 2019) -- The innovative approach for awarding a contract in support of approximately 6,800 facilities geographically displaced in three states over more than 1 million acres for Fort Bliss, Texas, earned a team led by the Mission and Installation Contracting Command top acquisition honors.

-The MICC, IMCOM and AbilityOne Commission agreed on an innovative approach that incorporated Army personnel into Source America's opportunity notice and capability evaluation process for selecting the NPA to execute the requirement.
-Typically, SA's evaluative process for selecting the NPA relies upon their internal evaluation criteria and price is not evaluated until the NPA has been selected.
-The innovative approach incorporated Army evaluation criteria and personnel into SA's process and it permitted prices to be competitively submitted upfront in the process, resulting in true price competition.
+The MICC, IMCOM and AbilityOne Commission agreed on an innovative approach that incorporated Army personnel into Source America's opportunity notice and capability evaluation process for selecting the nonprofit agency to execute the requirement.
+Typically, Source America's evaluative process for selecting the nonprofit agency relies upon its internal evaluation criteria, and price is not evaluated until the nonprofit has been selected.
+The innovative approach incorporated Army evaluation criteria and personnel into Source America's process, and it permitted prices to be competitively submitted up front in the process, resulting in true price competition.
 Additionally, the team leveraged an existing Army system to conduct all evaluations virtually.

 Pat Hogston, the director of contracting operations for the MICC at Joint Base San Antonio-Fort Sam Houston, Texas, led the team.
 He explained that the pilot program came at the direction of the secretary of defense as a result of a 2017 National Defense Authorization Act requirement to establish a panel to provide oversight, accountability and integrity in the AbilityOne contracting process.